Lesson 2 — How AI Predicts the Next Word

 This activity needs JavaScript enabled.
 The lesson below still covers everything.

-What changed your answer
+What changed your prediction

 This activity needs JavaScript enabled.
 The lesson below still covers everything.